- Visiting Chesapeake?

 The Public Art Committee presented an original stained glass artwork to the Police and Fire Departments for a Public spot in the Safety building.
 In the photo on the right, the Artist, Fine Arts Coordinator and the Public Art Committee Chair present "Lady Liberty" to Fire Chief Best and Police Chief Wright at the presentation in August 2, 2009.

 This is only a small sampling of public art pieces throughout Chesapeake

 How you can take part in the Public Art efforts in Chesapeake

 Do you want to purchase/donate a piece of art for the city?
 Pictured are some samples of the kind of bronze art you can purchase and there are other smaller pieces that can be used in parks or areas of your choice!

-Maybe there is something particular you want to be donated in your name or a type of work you would like to be considered!
-Let us know at email@example.com or (757) 382-6411.
+Maybe there is something in particular you want to be donated in your name or a type of work you would like to be considered!
+Let us know at firstname.lastname@example.org or 757-382-6411.